 This article will cover how to go about publishing your videos on your Patreon creator page.

-- Uploading a video using a URL or Vimeo
+- Uploading a video

 - Ensuring patrons have permission to access your video on Patreon